Award for Excellence in Online Teaching

 Award Selection Committee

-The Distance and Extended Learning Steering Committee will appoint a selection committee.
+The Distance and Extended Learning Steering Committee appoints a selection committee.
 The committee is comprised of the following:

 - Three faculty with demonstrated online teaching experience (may be filled using previous award recipients, and the faculty representatives must represent different departments)

 - One representative from the Office of Distance and Extended Learning

 A previous recipient (whether winner or runner-up) of the Award for Excellence in Online Teaching

-- may receive award more than once, but not more than once every three years; and
+- may receive the award more than once, but not more than once every three years; and

-- cannot recieve award for the same course more than once (e.g. if faculty was recipent of award for work done on TXST 101, he/she may not win subsequent award for TXST 101 but must nominate a different course).
+- cannot receive the award for the same course more than once (e.g., if a faculty member was recipient of the award for work done on TXST 101, he/she may not win the award subsequently for TXST 101 but may nominate a different course).